Zeckmathederg/shop/README.md

 make BINDIR=sbin install
 ```
 # config
-/etc/shop is the config file, needs to be created in wanted.
+/etc/shop is the config file, needs to be created if wanted.
 Only option to put in that file is `classic` which plays the first 3ds eshop song, overriding all the other seasonal songs - but the friendly message stays the same!
 # why?
 Wanted to give my lfs system more life, feel like i have a nintendo console, downloading cool packages!